StefanoSaffran/typer-game/README.md

 <img src="client/img/logo.png" />
 </p>

-### This is a study project only and was developed folowing the JQuery course from Alura :books:
+### This is a study project only and was developed following the JQuery course from Alura :books:

 ## :electric_plug: Built with

+- Frontend
   - HTML5
   - CSS3
   - JavaScript
   - JQuery
   - Materialize
   - Selectize

+- Backend
+  - provided by Alura

 <hr />